According to Barna, almost 50% of all churches don’t use a budget. It is scary to think that half of all churches don’t have a financial plan.

 Craig Groeschel says, "Every time you say yes to something you are saying no to something else.”
 Every time you spend a dollar, it is gone.
 You can’t use it again.
 Make them count.
 A budget forces you to spend it where it matters most.
 Your budget keeps you true to your vision.

-It budget becomes the map, the guard rails that help you make decisions and stay on course for the mission God has called your church to accomplish.
+Your budget becomes the map, the guard rails that help you make decisions and stay on course for the mission God has called your church to accomplish.

 Be a good steward.
 Create a well thought out financial plan for your church.
 Don’t wait until you’re lost in the middle of financial nowhere to decide you need a map.